GBHyland/APS-Process-Workflow-intermediate/reimbursement-claims-process.md

     2. Variable type: Number
     3. Number: 1000
     4. Click OK.
-20. In the fourth green cell underneath the green header, select the pencil icon to open the Edit rule expression popup window.
-Configure with the following information:
-    1. Variable type: Variable
-    2. Variable: deductible
-    3. Method: Add
-    4. Number: 200
-    5. Click OK.
+20.	_We will leave the fourth green cell blank so the deductible remains at it's default value of 200_.
 21. Save and close the decision table to return to your process.
 22. Add a new User task to your process and connect it to the decision table task.
 23. Name the user task: Verify Claim